tfaramar/brava/README.md

 ## Future features

-* Use AWS S3 buckets to host user avatar images and activity-specific images
-* Use the Mapbox Terrain plugin to calculate elevation for route-based workouts
-* Modify the Route Builder to include instructions on how to interact with the map
 * Create a form through which users can manually input an activity, and optionally assign a route to it
 * User the ReCharts API to build a graph of the user's elevation gain over the course of their activity
-* Create an activity-specific show page
 * Implement user profile pages